Vaccination Quiz

 vaccines, depending on your health and lifestyle.
 Check with your healthcare provider.

-Because of the increasing number of whooping cough (pertussis) cases in adults, 2
+Because of the increasing number of whooping cough (pertussis) cases in adults, these

-diphtheria, and tetanus.
-Pregnant people may get a booster shot for whooping cough
+vaccines also protect against pertussis.
+Pregnant people may get a booster shot for

 7. A vaccine is available to protect women against cervical